 Blog

-How to Assess and Fortify Your Academic Record for MBA applications
+How to Assess and Fortify Your Academic Record for MBA Applications

-As you contemplate your MBA candidacy, you might wonder whether your academic record is strong enough to get you accepted to your target programs.
-Admissions committees evaluate this element of your profile because it is an important predictor of your ability to handle the rigors of an MBA program.
+For context, admissions committees evaluate your academic record because it is an important predictor of your ability to handle the rigors of an MBA program.
 Standardized testing is another essential component in this evaluation, but in this post, we focus on the academic record from your undergraduate studies and any other graduate programs you have already pursued.

 So, where should you start with your assessment?
 First, check your overall (or cumulative) undergraduate GPA.
 Compare this to the average GPA of your target program’s most recently accepted class.
 To find this information, check each school’s class profile on its website.